mandavkarshivani198-del/OIBSIP_WebDevelopment_L1_Task1/README.md

 LinkedIn Post
 https://www.linkedin.com/posts/shivani-mandavkar-6b78743a8_oibsip-oasisinfobyte-aicte-share-7426712255557271552-QeFy?utm_source=share&utm_medium=member_desktop&rcm=ACoAAGPLtesB_hTu1XrS9NiuYPIZ8GFThYiBuqk

-Note: This README serves as the official documentation for the Level 1 OIB-SIP Web Development Task.
+Note: This README serves as the official documentation for the Level 1 - Task 1 (Landing Page) under the OIB-SIP Web Development Internship.
 All files (HTML, CSS, images) are included in the repository for review.